-AppDynamics can also auto-discover business transactions from common entry points in Tomcat and its JVM such as servlets, struts actions, spring MVC, web services calls and even custom POJO entry points.
-From this context users can see how business transactions execute through various Java components like SOAP, EJB, JDBC, JMS, CICS as well as remote calls cross JVM and CLR calls for distributed transactions.
+AppDynamics identifies business transactions from common entry points in Tomcat and its JVM such as struts actions, servlets, web services calls, custom POJO, and spring MVC entry points.
+This enables users to understand how business transactions take place through various Java components like EJB, SOAP, JDBC, CICS, JMS, as well as CLR calls and remote calls cross JVM for distributed transactions.